Memphite Necropolis: Dahshur

-Dahshur is the second of the pyramid complexes to be established in Egypt, including the unique Bent Pyramid of Sneferu in the Fourth Dynasty during the Old Kingdom (27th Century BCE).
-In addition to the Bent Pyramid, Dahshur is also the site of the Red Pyramid; one of 2 others built by Sneferu before his death.
+Dahshur is the second of the pyramid complexes to be established in Egypt, including the unique Bent Pyramid of Sneferu in the Fourth Dynasty during the Old Kingdom (27th century BC).
+In addition to the Bent Pyramid, Dahshur is also the site of the Red Pyramid; one of two others built by Sneferu before his death.
 It is the third-largest pyramid in Egypt and also believed to be the first successful example of the smooth-sided pyramids that are now emblematic of Egyptian pyramid architecture.
 After the construction of Sneferu's pyramids the site would continue to be used intermittently as a burial ground and pyramid field for a millennium.
-The last of more than six pyramids was built in Dahshur during the 13th Dynasty occurring in the Second Intermediate Period (18th Century BCE).
+The last of more than six pyramids was built in Dahshur during the 13th Dynasty occurring in the Second Intermediate Period (18th century BC).

 The Dahshur necropolis is 2.5 by 6 kilometres in size and is located roughly 30 kilometres south of modern-day Cairo.